Kharonkrayford/mattouille.github.io/_posts/2017-10-16-s3-bucket-security-and-best-practices.markdown

 One of the unfortunate things that I see frequently is engineers or developers using `Principal: "*"` in policies. _Principal_ is the _who_ in _**who** can use **what**_ while _Resource_ refers to _what_.
 The `"*"` actually indicates that _any resource_ can use the bucket you've assigned this to, including resources or users outside your account.
 I can literally log onto another computer with AWS CLI installed and read or post files to your S3 bucket if your policies aren't specified correctly.

 > You can try this by using a computer with no (or different) AWS credentials and the CLI installed.
 Simply create a file, apply a junk principal policy and copy it in with `aws s3 cp file.txt s3://yourbucket/`.
 Voila!
+Go ahead, make it interesting and throw some ACL denies in there too.
+Watch as your efforts are futile.

 `Principal: "*"` is useful if you have a website hosted off of Amazon S3.
 I might use a policy like this: